kylepantall/putCmdConsole/README.md

 An automated script markup language.

 putCmdConsole uses the putCmdEngine to parse and return automated scripts using the putCmd Markupt language.
-The markup language is generated using the combination user given paramters and provided functions.
+The markup language is generated using the combination of user given paramters and functions.
 An example of this can be found below:

 ```